-This is your opportunity to provide input to our State’s next Mental Health Plan and help set the direction for the mental wellbeing of South Australians into the future.
+This is your opportunity to provide input to our State’s new Mental Health Strategic Plan and help set the direction for the mental wellbeing of South Australians into the future.

 What is being planned?

-The SA Mental Health Commission is leading the development of the State's next Mental Health Plan, aiming to strengthen the mental wellbeing of South Australians.
-You are encouraged to share your ideas and suggestions about what should be included in South Australia's next Mental Health Plan.
+The SA Mental Health Commission is leading the development of the State's Mental Health Strategic Plan, which aims to strengthen the mental health and wellbeing of South Australians.
+You are encouraged to share your ideas and suggestions about what should be included in the Plan.

 One in five South Australians is likely to experience a mental health issue in any given year, and as many as half of us are likely to experience mental health problems in our lifetime.

 The new Mental Health Strategic Plan is not just about mental illness and the public and private systems.
 The Commission is taking a whole-of-community, whole-of-government, whole-of-life approach to mental health as it works towards strengthening the mental wellbeing of South Australians.
 We are looking for feedback on how government agencies, such as housing, education, employment, justice and disability, non-government and private sectors interact with each other to maximise positive outcomes for people who experience mental health problems, and their families and friends.

 The plan will also look at prevention, education and anti-stigmatisation and the provision of early support for children, young people and adults when they first experience symptoms, as well as the support available for people working in mental health services.